 However, the Old Testament is not all complex.
 If you read it there are some things that will come through to you with great force, such as the absolute, rock-steady faithfulness of God.
 In fact, the biggest reason I read the Old Testament, the thing that drives me to read it more than all the other reasons combined, is that in it I see the beauty of God.

 You might be surprised by one way the Old and New Testaments are different.
-When you’re suffering, whether emotionally or physically, you will tend to find more comfort in the Old Testament than the New.
+When you’re suffering, whether emotionally or physically, you may find more comfort in the Old Testament than the New.
+Many people report that when they are looking for comfort, they end up in the Old Testament.
 As you get to know the Old Testament better you will see why I made this bold statement, but part of the reason has to do with the way each Testament uses the idea of promise.
 Both Old and New are about God’s promises, but from different angles.
 Promise in the New Testament tends to be oriented on the future.
 Jesus died, rose from the dead and ascended into heaven.
 So we His followers are waiting for His promised return, the final fulfillment of all things.
 Because of this, Christians tend to think of God’s promises as something like contracts awaiting future fulfillment, even if they are partially fulfilled now (we have the Holy Spirit as a downpayment, for example Eph.
 1:14).
 The Old Testament idea of promise is much more like a wedding vow.
 God promises to be near His people, to care for us, to be present with us.
 Of course there is a future element to this, because it means that whatever happens tomorrow, God will be present there, too, but overall promise in the Old Testament tends to be about the now.
 When you are hurting, the assurance of God’s presence now is usually more comforting that the assurance that one day the suffering will be over.
 The New Testament’s emphasis on a future resurrection is added to the promise of God’s faithful presence now which we already have in the Old Testament.

 Someone might object that the New Testament also assures us that God is present with us.
 This is certainly true, but on the whole, the Old Testament is more oriented on the present life than the future.
 In fact, one of the most often-quoted verses of assurance in the New Testament, Hebrews 13:5b “I will never leave you, nor forsake you,” is a quotation from the Old (Deut.
 31:5).